-Joining any of DRI’s 29 committees is a great way to network with defense attorneys in your area(s) of practice from across the country beyond.
-Practice areas range from Appellate Advocacy and Alternative Dispute Resolution, to Employment and Labor Law to Product Liability and Workers’ Compensation.
-If you practice area is more narrowly focused, a number of the committees have “specialized litigation groups” (SLGs) within their structure.
-The SLGs are structured to mirror the larger committees and provide the same opportunities for leadership and networking, but on a more focused level.
+Joining any of DRI’s 30 committees is a great way to engage with the DRI Community, enhance your career, and grow your network.
+Practice areas range from Appellate Advocacy and Alternative Dispute Resolution, to Employment and Labor Law, to Insurance Law, to Product Liability and Workers’ Compensation.
+A number of the committees also have “specialized litigation groups” (SLGs) that focus on specific areas of practice.

-DRI is committed to providing its members with not only the highest quality educational experience, but also the best opportunity to network with pre-eminent defense attorneys and publishing opportunities to share knowledge and experiences with colleagues and friends from across the country and around the world.
+DRI is committed to providing its members with not only the highest quality educational experience and top-notch written resources, but also the best opportunity to network with pre-eminent defense lawyers.
 We encourage you to make the most of your DRI membership and join one or more committees and get involved.

 Joining any of our committees is FREE with your DRI membership.
 Get the focused information you want and need to grow your practice today.
 Visit any committee’s page and click "Join."

 *Members must meet DRI’s definition of in-house counsel.